MAY 2025

 Club Learning Virtual Assembly -MAY 3

 This year we are again presenting the “Club Learning Assembly” Seminar as a virtual/on-line opportunity for your club members to discover more about Rotary and how to operate your club.
-We do this as a web-based seminar to save you hours of travelling, and gas, bridge and registration costs.

 There are three outcomes that one could expect when attending this seminar during the morning of May 3, 2025: